When it comes to filing for divorce, there is no doubt you will need to

 The Law Offices of R. Morgan Holland, L.C. has encountered many of these

 situations with our clients.
-As family law and bankruptcy lawyers, we
+As

-also offer some advice on how to maintain control of your finances.
+and also offer some advice on how to maintain control of your finances.

 Creating Your Financial Checklist